 This is no small deal, as approximately 1.5 million chicks are currently hatched commercially every year in the Bresse Valley alone.

-Even in France, any Bresse chickens NOT raised in the Bresse Valley are instead called Bresse Gauloise, meaning “Bresse chickens from France but NOT originating from the Bresse region.”
-Bresse Gauloise birds may have identical genetics, but not being raised on the grass and soil of the region of Bresse disqualifies them from being sold as Bresse chickens.
+Breeders of Bresse anywhere in France except in the Bresse Valley, had to come up with a new breed name for their chickens.
+They are now called Bresse Gauloise, meaning “Bresse chickens from France but NOT raised in the Bresse region.”
+Bresse Gauloise chickens may have identical genetics, but not being raised on the grass and soil of the region of Bresse disqualifies them from being sold as Bresse chickens.

 In the UK, Bresse are called La Gauloise, and in the USA and Canada they are currently called American Bresse chickens.

 French Bresse Chickens were imported into the United States for the first time in 2011.
-If you had never heard about the American Bresse chicken breed, this could be why.
+If you had never heard of the American Bresse chicken breed, this could be why.

 In 2022, gray (silver pencilled) birds cropped up in a couple white flocks in North America, and several breeders are refining the genetics for this variety of American Bresse.